Good Charlotte: Good Charlotte (2000–2001)

 Starting in 2000, the group became a full-time touring act with support slots for Lit, Goldfinger, Sum 41, and Mest.
 Following a showcase in New York City, the group met with people in the music industry.
 David Massey, executive vice president of A&R at major label Epic Records, signed the band to the label in May.

-Good Charlotte's debut studio album Good Charlotte was released on September 26, 2000 through Epic and Daylight Records.
+Good Charlotte's debut album, Good Charlotte, was released on September 26, 2000 through Epic and Daylight Records.
 The Japanese edition included "The Click", a cover of Orchestral Manoeuvres in the Dark's "If You Leave" and a live acoustic version of "The Motivation Proclamation" as bonus tracks.
 Sales did not meet the label's expectations, and the group were nearly dropped from the label.
 In October and November, the group went on a US tour with Fenix TX, followed by a US tour with MxPx until the end of the year.

 In December, the group appeared at HFSmas, the winter version of HFStival.
 On March 1, 2001, "Little Things" was released as a single in Australia.
 The CD version included "The Click" and "Thank You Mom" as B-sides.
 Despite the lack of success for "Little Things", the group's label allowed them to make another video, which was for "The Motivation Proclamation".
 It was directed by Webb and features the band members on the ground, waking up one-by-one and starting to perform.
 Scenes from Undergrads were played on a TV.
 Between March and May, the group supported MxPx on their headlining US tour.
 In April, the video for "The Motivation Proclamation" was receiving airplay from video outlets.
 While on the MxPx tour, the album was consistently selling 3,000 copies per week.
 As a result, the group wanted to make a live music video.
 At the end of May, the group performed at HFStival.
 During their set, a music video was filmed for "Festival Song", directed by Marc Webb.
 The video ended up being a mini-documentary on the day.
 Members of Mest, New Found Glory, and Linkin Park appear in the video.